 The Investment Manager expects nuclear power to continue to play an important role as a stable large scale energy source in the foreseeable future.
 The Investment Manager believes that the market for uranium (the primary input in the nuclear process) will face a growing supply deficit until new mine production can be implemented.
 In addition, the Investment Manager believes that recent decreases in inventory levels, the recognition by Russia of its own internal need for uranium supply resulting in Russia becoming a net importer and the construction of approximately 40 new commercial reactors over the next 10 to 15 years will exacerbate this shortfall.
-As the negative impact of the Fukushima nuclear incident lessens over time, the Investment Manager believes that the long term fundamentals of the uranium market remain sound.
+As the negative impact of the Japan's Fukushima nuclear incident lessens over time, the Investment Manager believes that the long term fundamentals of the uranium market should reassert themselves in due time.